KevinGKorza/App/README.md

-# This is the ReadMe for the Fourth Homework Assignment, this is a timed quiz using JavaScript fundamentals
+This is the ReadMe for the Fourth Homework Assignment, this is a timed quiz using JavaScript fundamentals It's still a work in progress and this is what I have so far